Note: This video was made using an older version of the software.

-You can start a homily document from several locations in Verbum, but two deserve special attention:
+You can start a homily document in two primary ways.

-- Docs Menu: To create a blank homily document, click Docs > New > Homily.
+To create a blank homily click Documents > New > Homily.

-Note: To open a previously-created homily from the Docs menu, filter or search the Docs menu to locate your desired homily.
-You can also access the Homily Builder via the Tools menu.
+Note: To open a previously created homily from the Documents menu, filter or search the Documents menu to locate your desired homily.
+You can also access Homily Builder via the Tools menu.

 Add Homily Info

 The Homily Info pane holds important details about your homily.
 The more metadata you add, the easier it will be for you to find at a later date.
 If you use Faithlife to publish your homilies, this metadata will help others discover your homily and know what it’s about.